Download this example as a Jupyter notebook or a Python script.

 In general, the order in which processes are applied is significant and can affect the result.
 To ensure consistency, the external system defines a step_order field, which represents the order in which processes are applied to the parent part or material.
 The cells in this section first sort the processes by step_order to ensure that they are added to the BoM correctly.

 First, apply primary and secondary processes to materials.
-In the external data source, the parent of a process item is always the parent part, but sustainability analysis expects only a single material can be assigned to each part.
+In the external data source, the parent of a process item is always the parent part, but sustainability analysis expects only a single material assigned to each part.
 As a result, the process can be moved from the part to the material when constructing the Granta BoM.

 [14]: